 Things to leave at home

 Please do not send any live animals unless it has been arranged with the teacher.

-Please leave all toys, electronic devices, music, card collections, money, food (except lunch and snack), empty lunch boxes, candy, gum, pillows, and blankets (unless specified) at home or in the car.
+Please leave all toys, stuffed animals, electronic devices, music, card collections, money, food (except lunch and snack), candy, or gum at home or in the car.